Express.js: History

+Express.js was founded by TJ Holowaychuk.
+The initial versions were created in early 2010, and milestone version 1 was released later that year.

 In June 2014, rights to manage the project were acquired by StrongLoop.
 StrongLoop was acquired by IBM in September 2015; in January 2016, IBM announced that it would place Express.js under the stewardship of the Node.js Foundation incubator.

+In July 2014, work began towards milestone version 5.
+After ten years of development it was released in October 2024.